-The Ethics Commission is pleased to issue this report to provide the Mayor, the Board of Supervisors, and all San Franciscans with highlights of recent activities and key accomplishments of the Ethics Commission.
+The San Francisco Ethics Commission is pleased to issue this report to provide the Mayor, the Board of Supervisors, and all San Franciscans with highlights of activities, challenges, and key accomplishments of the Ethics Commission from Fiscal Year 2019-2020.

-Over the past several years, shaped by a strategic Blueprint for Accountability that the Commission adopted in 2016, the Ethics Commission has focused on strengthening its effectiveness in promoting transparent and accountable government.
+Over the past several years, shaped by a strategic Blueprint for Accountability that the Ethics Commission adopted in 2016, the Commission has focused on strengthening its effectiveness in promoting transparent and accountable government.
 A heightened focus on core strategic priorities has been critical to enabling the Commission to achieve its work on behalf of the public it serves.
-Building on this approach, the Ethics Commission has: implemented new tools to provide more meaningful public disclosure; developed new resources to support greater understanding and compliance with the laws; rigorously evaluated the laws and proposed innovative legislation to strengthen the laws' impact in practice; and deepened its capacity to conduct independent audits, investigations, and enforcement that are, and are trusted to be, fair, thorough, and timely.
+Building on this approach, the Commission has: implemented new tools to provide more meaningful public disclosure; developed new resources to support greater understanding and compliance with the laws; rigorously evaluated the laws and proposed innovative legislation to strengthen the laws' impact in practice; and deepened its capacity to conduct independent audits, investigations, and enforcement that are, and are trusted to be, fair, thorough, and timely.